deidrebrin/shell-workshop/_episodes/06-script.md

 Alright!
 We are now ready to see what makes the shell such a powerful programming environment.
 We are going to take the commands we repeat frequently and save them in files so that we can re-run all those operations again later by typing a single command.
-For historical reasons,
-a bunch of commands saved in a file is usually called a **shell script**, but make no mistake: you are actually writing small programs.
+Saving commands in a file is usually called a **shell script**, but make no mistake: you are actually writing small programs.

 Not only will writing shell scripts make your work faster, it will also make it more accurate (fewer chances for typos) and more reproducible.
-If you come back to your work in a few months or pass it on to someone else to do, you will be able to reproduce the same results simply by running your script, the script will not only allow those commands to easily be executed but it's a step-by-step record of the process.
+If you come back to your work in a few months or pass it on to someone else to do, you will be able to reproduce the same results simply by running your script.
+And as we talk about more later, by including comments describing each step, your script provides documentation for the entire process!

 Let's start by going to `proteins/` within the exercise-data directory and creating a new file, `middle.sh` which will